JBC

 Not sure which station fits your skill level, use case, or budget?
 These guides walk you through it.

 The definitive guide to choosing your first soldering station — with honest picks at under $100, $200, and $300.
-No fluff, just bench-tested recommendations.
+No fluff, just source-aware recommendations.

-Honest, bench-tested take on Hakko vs Weller vs JBC — temperature stability, tip ecosystems, and value from entry-level to professional-grade stations.
+Source-aware Hakko vs Weller vs JBC comparison covering station architecture, tip ecosystems, current offers, and value from entry-level to professional-grade tools.

 Not every rework job needs a $500 BGA station.
 We match the right hot air, infrared, or oven setup to your actual workload.